william81fr/cb-flexible-tip-menu/README.md

 - **Thank tippers privately boldness**: thickness of the the text for the private notice (NB: "bold" and "bolder" are often the same)
 - **Thank tippers privately format**: template to format the private notice; available variables are: {AMOUNT} for the tip amount, {TIPPER} for the tipper's nickname, {SERVICE} for the label of the item corresponding to the tip amount
 - **Thank tippers remind tip note format**: template to format the personal reminder of the tip message (to its author, not in public chat); same format options as the private thanks; available variables are: {MESSAGE}

+## Tip Menu settings in the admin panel

 - **Tip menu header**: if set, will be displayed after the app name and before the first item
 - **Tip menu footer**: if set, will be displayed at the end of the tip menu